Integrability of Conformal Loop Ensemble: Imaginary DOZZ Formula and Beyond: Quantum annulus and quantum pair of pants

 \section{Quantum annulus and quantum pair of pants}

-In this section we first define the quantum annulus and quantum pair of pants in Section~\ref{subsec:def-QA-QP} and state the conformal welding results for them.
-Then in Section~\ref{subsec:3-pt-welding}, we prove the conformal welding results.
-The quantum annulus will be used to understand the joint area and length law of the quantum pair of pants in Section~\ref{sec:annulus}, which in turn will be used to prove Theorem~\ref{thm-main} in Section~\ref{sec:3-pt}.
+In this section, we introduce and study the quantum annulus and the quantum pair of pants.
+The key outputs results are a conformal welding result for the quantum pair of pants (Theorem~\ref{thm-weld-QA-3}) and the joint law of the area and boundary lengths of the quantum pair of pants (Theorem~\ref{thm-QA3-laplace}).
+These results will be used in Section~\ref{sec:3-pt} to prove Theorems \ref{thm:nesting} for $\kappa \in (8/3, 4]$.
+In Section~\ref{subsec:def-QA-QP} we define the quantum annulus and quantum pair of pants.
+In Section~\ref{subsec:3-pt-welding} we prove several conformal welding results including Theorem~\ref{thm-weld-QA-3}.
+In Section~\ref{subsec-QA-law} we derive the law of the area and boundary lengths of the quantum annulus.
+In Section~\ref{subsec-QP-law} we prove Theorem~\ref{thm-QA3-laplace}.
+Throughout this section we assume $\kappa\in (\frac83, 4)$ and $\gamma=\sqrt{\kappa}$.